Faculty of architecture students at the U of M competed in its annual gingerbread design competition last week.

 “Basically you kind of just show up with the team of, say, four people or whatever it is, and then design a gingerbread house and build it, and that’s all there is to it,” she said.

 “We supply the materials and then people get pretty creative — it doesn’t have to be a house.
-Sometimes they’re doing like significant Winnipeg icons or just random things today,” said Westervelt.
+Sometimes they’re doing significant Winnipeg icons,” said Westervelt.

 The winners of this year’s competition created their own take on a significant Winnipeg landmark.